-3. Import files
+3. Import your documents

 Next thing you want to do is import the files stated in the Index Document.
 After having imported all of these files, they can be organised appropriately.
 Dropping the cases under a “Cases” folder, and legislations under a “Legislations” folder.